 We therefore continue to closely monitor the advice and guidance from the Government and Public Health England to ensure the appropriate contingency plans and measures are in place.

-We recognise the value of listening and talking to our clients and those who support them and we have adapted our working practices to ensure that we continue to maintain that vital contact whilst ensuring everyone’s safety and wellbeing.
+As we recognise the value of listening and talking to our clients we have adapted our working practices to ensure that we continue to maintain that vital contact with them whilst ensuring everyone’s safety and wellbeing.

-All our lawyers continue to remain available either by telephone or other digital platforms; and are working with our clients to provide practical solutions to problems such as financial pressures or difficulties with the availability of carers or the provision of specialist equipment, for example.
+All our lawyers will continue to maintain contact with our clients either by telephone or other digital platforms to suit them; and are working with our clients to try and provide practical solutions to problems such as financial pressures or difficulties with the availability of carers or the provision of specialist equipment, for example.

 Coronavirus support links